 Filing a Complaint

-- Employees of a Clerk of Court, the District Court, an appellate court, the AOC and other judicial entities except for Circuit Courts should file complaints with the Fair Practices Department (FPD).
+- Employees of (or applicants to) a Clerk of Court, the District Court, an appellate court, the AOC and other judicial entities except for Circuit Courts should file complaints with the Fair Practices Department (FPD).

-- Employees of Circuit Courts (under the authority of an Administrative Judge) should file such complaints with their supervisor, manager, EEO Coordinator, or with the Administrative Judge.
+- Employees of (or applicants to) Circuit Courts (under the authority of an Administrative Judge) should file such complaints with their supervisor, manager, EEO Coordinator, or with the Administrative Judge.

 The FPD is responsible for conducting and assisting investigations of alleged discrimination and harassment complaints.
-The FPD is also a resource for employees and applicants who have questions about how to file complaints and what types of complaints may be referred to other offices.
+Additionally, the FPD is also a resource for employees and applicants who have questions about how to file complaints and what types of complaints may be referred to other offices by the FPD.

 Complaints should be submitted as soon as possible after the alleged discrimination has occurred in order to permit prompt and equitable resolution.
 In situations that require immediate action because of safety or other concerns, the Judiciary may take any necessary action in order to facilitate the investigation.
 The goal of the FPD is to complete all investigations as thoroughly and expeditiously as possible.